cardano-scaling/tartarus/docs/tartarus-meeting-1.md

 - Actual success rate is 3.99%
 - A chi-squared test indicates that actuality matches expectations

+## Private Adversarial Fork - Findings

+- The 9.2.1 version of `cardano-testnet` fails to run a local testnet.
+- The 9.2.1 version of `cardano-node` silently omits important messages from the log when the logging flow is too great.
+- Block production and private-fork attacks on `cardano-node` match theory.
+- Many helper scripts will be needed to orchestrate attack scenarios on the testnet.

 # Running Tartarus over VPN

 ## The Idea